About the part that art plays in a globalising society

 Em'kal Eyongakpa

 Em’kal Eyongakpa (b.
-1981) is an artist from Cameroon, holding degrees in Plant Biology, Ecology and a residency in Fine Art from the Rijksakademie Amsterdam.
+1981) is an artist from Cameroon, holding degrees in Plant Biology and Ecology.
+He was a residency in Fine Art at the Rijksakademie Amsterdam.
 Still influenced by his former studies, his artwork explores notions of ideological consumption and the human condition, including questions of environment, identity and freedom.
 Eyongakpa creates installations and soundscapes that create alternative worlds through Cameroonian folk culture.
+As Cameroon was subject to German colonial rule until after World War I when Cameroon was divided between France and Britain until 1961, Eyongakpa’s aim is to research how separations and socio-political structures from the time of division can still be identified today.

 Agenda